Winding up a solvent company

 The company will be deregistered three months after the Form 523 has been lodged.

-A member or creditor can ask the court to review any part of the winding up, including appointment of a liquidator, a liquidator's remuneration, or other issues that arise.
+A member or creditor can ask the court to review any part of the winding up.
+This includes appointment of a liquidator, a liquidator's payment, or other issues that arise.

 This is Information Sheet 78 (INFO 78), reissued in April 2016.
 Information sheets provide concise guidance on a specific process or compliance issue or an overview of detailed guidance.